lscharck/mndbrt/README.md

 # mndbrt
-Offical repository of the mandelbrot project.
+Offical repository of the Mandelbrot project.